-Coinbase is one of the more popular and user friendly choices for investors who want to buy/sell Bitcoin, Ethereum, Litecoin, Ethereum Classic, and Bitcoin Cash (more coins are potentially on the way).
+Coinbase is one of the more popular and user-friendly choices for cryptocurrency investors to buy/sell Bitcoin, Ethereum, Litecoin, Ethereum Classic, and Bitcoin Cash (more coins are potentially on the way).

-TIP: We notably advertise coinbase on our site.
-This is because we ourselves use coinbase and find it to be a good first step for new cryptocurrency investors.
-In other words, we suggest them and thus put the ad up, not the other way around where we put the ad up so we suggest them.
-If you sign up for coinbase by clicking coinbase links on our site that take you to coinbase’s sign up screen (like this one for example), we both get $10 in Bitcoins when you spend $100… So consider doing that if you are going to sign up anyway.
-Once you sign up you too can offer people this sweet referral program. 🙂
+NOTE: We advertise Coinbase on our site.
+This is because we use Coinbase and find it to be a good first step for new cryptocurrency investors.
+In other words, we suggest that you use them and thus put the ad up, not the other way around.
+If you sign up for Coinbase by clicking Coinbase links on our site that take you to Coinbase’s sign up screen (like this one for example), we both get $10 in Bitcoins when you spend $100.
+Please consider signing up by using our links if you are going to sign up anyway.
+Once you sign up, you too can offer people the same referral program. 🙂

-NOTE: We didn’t create the video below, we are just featuring it in case you want a visual guide to buying cryptocurrency via Coinbase.
+NOTE: We didn’t create the video below, but feature it as a visual guide to buying cryptocurrency via Coinbase.
 See our guide below and feel free to ask questions.

-TIP: You need Coinbase to use GDAX.
-With that said, once you get your feet wet with Coinbase… you’l likely want to use GDAX for almost everything a novice would use Coinbase for.
-GDAX is more intimidating, but the ability to set limit orders and avoid Coinbase’s fees makes GDAX a no brainer for many investors.
-Buy/Sell fees on Coinbase are at least 1.43%, on GDAX they can be as low as 0% (for maker fees).
-So get on Coinbase, fund your USD wallet, and buy a few coins… but consider using GDAX for the bulk of your trades.
-In short, if you can understand the complications involved in using Coinbase Pro (a Coinbase product), then save yourself boatloads of fees by using it (although, since you need coinbase to do that, and since you’ll still find yourself using key coinbase features like their APP when on to go, why not click this link and get your free $10 when you sign up and fund your account!).
+TIP: You need Coinbase to use Coinbase Pro.
+With that said, once you get your feet wet with Coinbase, you’ll likely want to use Coinbase Pro for almost everything for which a novice would use Coinbase.
+Coinbase Pro is more intimidating, but having the ability to set limit orders and avoid Coinbase’s fees makes Coinbase Pro more profitable for many investors.
+Buy and Sell fees on Coinbase are at least 1.43%; on Coinbase Pro they can be as low as 0% (for maker fees).
+So get on Coinbase, fund your USD wallet, and buy a few coins.
+However, consider using Coinbase Pro for the bulk of your trades.
+In short, if you can understand the complications involved in using Coinbase Pro (a Coinbase product), then save yourself fees by using it.
+As mentioned above, since you need Coinbase to use Coinbase Pro, and since you’ll still find yourself using key Coinbase features like their APP when on to go, we’d appreciate it if you click this link and get your free $10 when you sign up and fund your account.

-TIP: It can take over a week to fund your Coinbase/GDAX and they share limits.
+TIP: It can take over a week to fund your Coinbase/Coinbase Pro, and they share limits.
 A benefit of Coinbase is you can buy cryptocurrency at the market price plus a fee before your account is funded.
-To use GDAX you have to wire or bank transfer money to your account first.
-So Coinbase has one thing over GDAX, immediacy for new users.
-I personally use Coinbase when I see a good price and don’t have access to my desktop (on which GDAX runs) or when I don’t have funds in GDAX (because they are tied up in trades) but want to make a buy immediately.
+To use Coinbase Pro you have to wire or bank transfer money to your account first.
+So Coinbase has one thing over Coinbase Pro, immediacy for new users.
+I use Coinbase when I see a good price and don’t have access to my desktop (which Coinbase Pro runs on) or when I don’t have funds in Coinbase Pro (because they are tied up in trades) but want to make a buy immediately.

 How to Get Started Trading Cryptocurrency With Coinbase.com

-The process for getting started trading cryptocurrencies is simple, but there are a few notes that are vital to understand (just like above, but this time applied to using coinbase).
+The process for getting started trading cryptocurrencies is simple, but there are a few vital concepts to review (just like above, but this time applied to using Coinbase).

 First, to sign up for coinbase.com.